datastructures-js/linked-list/DoublyLinkedList.md

 checks if node has a next node.

 #### clone(): DoublyLinkedListNode
-clones the node without next reference.
+clones the node without next or prev references.